-&lt;sup>6 Dwr Cymru-My Wastewater Service RainScape
+3 Dwr Cymru-My Wastewater Service RainScape

-- 118. Submitted planting schemes should consider: - planting in groups and not in evenly spaced rows, - choosing species which do well locally and are native to the area; - planting some distance away to protect sensitive viewpoints. - the risk of damage to buildings from falling branches, gutters becoming blocked with leaves or root damage to foundations. - 119.
+- 107. Tree planting and natural boundary treatments will often be required to integrate and help blend new buildings into the landscape.
+It will also provide protection from strong winds and habitat for wildlife.
+The need for tree planting will be influenced by the scale and prominence of the building and the adequacy of any existing trees or planting which screens the building from main viewpoints.
+Careful siting and choice of materials may reduce the need for tree planting.
+In agricultural prior notification cases, if the building is likely to have a significant impact on its surroundings, landscaping may be essential if other ways of reducing the impact cannot be found.
+Landscaping will always be a matter for detailed consideration for developments which require planning permission.
+Artificial bunds even when planted can look out of place and should be considered very carefully as a solution. - 108.
+Submitted planting schemes should consider: - planting in groups and not in evenly spaced rows, - choosing species which do well locally and are native to the area; - planting some distance away to protect sensitive viewpoints. - the risk of damage to buildings from falling branches, gutters becoming blocked with leaves or root damage to foundations. - 109.
 Planting requirements will normally be the subject of conditions imposed on planning permissions or on approval of details submitted under the agricultural prior notification procedure.
 These will normally cover the means of protection for existing landscape features within the site, the carrying out of the planting within a specified timescale and future maintenance responsibilities.
 New trees should be protected from rabbits and stock by appropriate fencing.
-Maintenance conditions will include a requirement to replant any trees which fail to survive for five years. - 120.
+Maintenance conditions will include a requirement to replant any trees which fail to survive for five years. - 110.
 The Authority has produced a list of native trees and shrubs which occur naturally within the National Park to assist and is available on the Authority's website.
 Advice is also available from the Authority's Tree and Landscape Officer.